A short exposition of the Madsen-Weiss theorem

-Let $\C(M,\R^\infty)$ be the space of oriented smooth submanifolds of $\R^\infty$ diffeomorphic to a given closed orientable manifold $M$ of dimension $m$.
+Let $\C(M,\R^\infty)$ be the space of oriented smooth submanifolds of $\R^\infty$ diffeomorphic to a given closed orientable manifold $M$ of dimension $d\ge 0$.
 By definition, $\C(M,\R^\infty)$ is the union of its subspaces $\C(M,\R^n)$ of oriented smooth submanifolds of $\R^n$ diffeomorphic to $M$, with the direct limit topology.
-As explained in the Appendix, $\C(M,\R^\infty)$ is a classifying space for smooth oriented fiber bundles with fiber $M$, but for the purposes of the Madsen-Weiss theorem the key feature of $\C(M,\R^\infty)$ is that it is a $K(\Gamma,1)$ for $\Gamma$ the mapping class group of $M$ when $\Diff^+(M)$ has contractible path-components.
-Actually what will be needed is a relative version of this statement for manifolds with boundary.
-We will discuss this when it is needed, near the end of the proof.

-We enlarge $\C(M,\R^n)$ to the space $\Cn$ of all smooth oriented $m$-dimensional submanifolds of $\R^n$ that are not necessarily closed, but are properly embedded, so they are closed subspaces of $\R^n$ even if they are not closed manifolds.
+We enlarge $\C(M,\R^n)$ to the space $\Cn$ of all smooth oriented $d$-dimensional submanifolds of $\R^n$ that are not necessarily closed, but are properly embedded, so they are closed subspaces of $\R^n$ even if they are not closed manifolds.
 The manifolds in $\C^n$ need not be connected, and the empty manifold is allowed and will be important, serving as a basepoint.
 The topology on $\Cn$ is defined to have as basis the sets $C(B,V)$ where:

 \item{(i)} $B$ is a closed ball in $\R^n$ centered at the origin.